Introduction and Overview

 Task Force Selection Process

-The process of selecting at-large members begins with an open call for applications from the AIHA membership.
+The process of selecting the additional DEI members begins with this open call for applications from the AIHA membership.
 Applications are reviewed, and selections made by the AIHA Board.
 Selections are made to ensure that the committee maintains as broad a diversity of representation as is reasonably possible.

 Task Force Responsibilities